 Mitti Attar: How India Bottled the Smell of the First Monsoon

-The Creator Kit gives you the broader palette to play with this kind of layering — earth, wood, spice, flower, citrus — so you can build a monsoon-mood scent that lives somewhere between mitti attar and a modern eau de parfum.
+The Creator Kit gives you the broader palette to play with this kind of layering — earth, wood, spice, flower, citrus — so you can build a monsoon-mood scent that lives somewhere between a traditional mitti attar and a modern eau de parfum.

 "Every Indian knows that smell.
 We just didn’t know somebody had been bottling it since the 1600s."